progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--One of the things Git does in the background while you’re working away is keep a reflog — a log of where your HEAD and branch references have been for the last few months.-->

-Eine andere Sache, die während Deiner täglichen Arbeit im Hintergrund passiert ist, daß Git ein sogenanntes Reflog führt, d.h. ein Log darüber, wohin Deine HEAD und Branch Referenzen in den letzten Monaten jeweils gezeigt haben.
+Eine andere Sache, die während Deiner täglichen Arbeit im Hintergrund passiert ist, dass Git ein sogenanntes Reflog führt, d.h. ein Log darüber, wohin Deine HEAD und Branch Referenzen in den letzten Monaten jeweils gezeigt haben.

 <!--You can see your reflog by using `git reflog`:-->